 And they say that Narendra Modi gave 3 days to the rioters to kill!
 They demand that the BJP and Narendra Modi should ‘apologize’ for the Gujarat riots.
 They should realize and so also the BJP spokespersons who come on TV and miserably fail to point out the truth- that it is not Narendra Modi who should apologize- but the entire media- for lying and lying, exaggerating, defaming Narendra Modi.
 The media can be tried under Section 153-A (Creating enmity between two groups)- because of its one-sided reporting- and Section 500 of IPC- (Defaming)- for needlessly defaming BJP, Sangh Parivar and Narendra Modi- and also tarnishing the image of India.

 This tale of lies and myths is unending.
 It can go on and on and on.
+We will, however, need to conclude this chapter here itself.
 An enterprising writer would do well to compile an encyclopedia of these media lies on the entire Gujarat scenario.
 He can start with media lies on Godhra, on concocting imaginary ‘provocations’ for Godhra, the lies concocted on the post-Godhra riots-such as the extent of the riots, the number of people killed, the imaginary tales and stories of unnamed victims, the rapes and murders of innocent people, etc etc. And he can conclude with the media’s malicious reporting during the Gujarat Assembly elections of December 2002 when the media was the Congress’ pillar and tried to defeat the BJP.
 The BJP, which suffers the maximum damage from these lies, has unwisely allowed the media to escape the courts for one-sided, malicious lies.

 For full details of the steps taken by the Gujarat Government see link: